VIPranowo/LSTM-Forecasting-Predicting/README.md

 ## Next development:
 Using Tensorflow 1.15 as suggested

+## How to Run:
+- Get into the environment of python 3.7.x
+- python3.7 run.py

 ## Result:
 The result will be seen as the following:
 - The graphics show the prediction crops data of all entities in two provinces